 Should you have any concerns, suggestions or accessibility needs regarding Frosh 2022, please feel free to contact us at firstname.lastname@example.org.

 After registering for Frosh, you will receive additional information on how to access and identify these resources.

 Coordinators are students at McGill who have spent the summer planning and organizing Frosh.
 Besides ensuring that Frosh runs smoothly, they are also there to help address any concerns you may have or redirect you to resources as needed.
 Coordinators are available to all participants should there be any issues throughout the week.
-Coordinators will be wearing a tank top that reads “COORD” on the back for you to identify them (they may also be wearing a pink raincoat if it’s raining)!
+Coordinators will be wearing a rainbow road inspired tank top that reads “COORD” on the back for you to identify them (they may also be wearing a light blue raincoat if it’s raining)!

 Leaders and O-Staff

 Frosh leaders are older McGill students who are involved in the McGill community.
 Each group will be led by three to four Leaders!
 They will be your reference points throughout Frosh and lead you to events throughout the week.
 They are a great resource so don’t hesitate to ask them any questions you might have!
 They will be wearing purple shirts this year!

 O-Staff are McGill students that help make sure things the events run smoothly so you can have the best Frosh possible.
 They’ll be helping us staff events on and off-line, provide technical support, and run the “chill zones” for you to visit if you need a break!
 They will be wearing green shirts this year!

 Access allies are leaders and o-staff who have gone through additional training in handling accessibility concerns.
 They receive training on topics such as accessibility, ableism, mental health, gender and sexuality, race and ethnicity, microaggressions, sexual violence, and intersectionality.
 Access allies will be wearing a pins that read “Access Ally” so you can easily identify them.